elastic/kibana/docs/configuration.md

 }
 ```

-#### `branches` **required**
+#### `targetBranchChoices` **required**

-List of branches that will be available to backport to.
+List of target branches the user can interactively select.
 The array can contain branch names as strings or objects that also contains the field `checked` which indicates whether the branch should be pre-selected.
 It is useful to pre-select branches you often backport to.

 CLI: `--branch 6.1 --branch 6.0`